-Slashed budgets mean far fewer school districts can offer any learning programs — be they elective or mandatory — over the summer.
-The goal of the Summer Matters campaign is to help reverse that trend — and organizers are making innovative choices to keep summer learning costs down.
-One example: hiring and training afterschool staff, typically paid less than teachers, to lead summer programs — including STEM projects like building windmills (curriculum cost-saver: experiments designed and vetted by science nonprofits like Techbridge).
+Slashed budgets mean far fewer school districts can offer any learning programs, be they elective or mandatory, over the summer.
+The goal of the Summer Matters campaign is to help reverse that trend, and organizers are making innovative choices to keep summer learning costs down.
+One example: hiring and training after-school staff, typically paid less than teachers, to lead summer programs.
+Projects include STEM projects like building windmills, which is hands-on, interesting to kids, and is a curriculum cost-saver: the experiment is designed and vetted by science nonprofit Techbridge Girls).
 In the long run, summer programs may actually save money.
 The National Summer Learning Association estimates that re-teaching students what they forgot over the summer costs as much as $1,500 per student.
 Meanwhile, the Mount Diablo Unified School District‘s summer learning programs (including Alexis’ program) serve roughly 500 students at five schools for $105,000.

-Despite the cool experiments, it’s not a magic bullet for STEM attrition – at least not so far.
+Despite the cool experiments, it’s not a magic bullet for STEM attrition.
 Research shows that a third of fourth graders show negative attitudes toward STEM subjects, and by eighth grade it’s up to half.
 And while Alexis says he wants to be a scientist, only 57 percent of the kids who participated in Summer Matters programs last year said the same.
 The upside is that the program may be on the right track: the vast majority of Summer Matters participants said they learned a lot about STEM, they liked it, and 85 percent said they’d like to learn more about science.
 It’s a start.

 But that’s hardly the main point.
-Alexis’ program is one of a dozen in California’s Bay Area with a summer science element — but it’s just a bonus.
-The quality summer learning experience that results in better attendance, improved reading and vocabulary skills, positive engagement with school, and character traits that help kids succeed in school — those are the point.
+Alexis’ program is one of a dozen in California’s Bay Area with a summer science element.
+In a way, the STEM element is just a bonus.
+Quality summer learning experiences that results in better attendance, improved reading and vocabulary skills, positive engagement with school, and character traits that help kids succeed in school — those are the point.

 Signs of a strong summer program

 So what should parents look for when choosing a summer learning program?
-“We have 80 indicators of quality in a summer program,” says Katie Brackenridge, a senior director at the Partnership for Children and Youth, a nonprofit driving the Summer Matters campaign, research hat on.
+“We have 80 indicators of quality in a summer program,” says Katie Brackenridge, a senior director at the Partnership for Children and Youth, a nonprofit driving the Summer Matters campaign.
 For parents, she points to these five essentials:

 - A friendly, fun, engaging summer camp culture.
-Think group songs, fun routines, and call-and-response attention getters (one program ingeniously wove Dr. Seuss into every aspect of their organization).
-It’s learning — but it should also be fun.
+Think group songs, fun routines, and call-and-response attention getters.
+Because learning can be (and should be) fun.